rpsgc/STEP-Patches/Readme.txt

 STEP: CORE Patch

+	-	Nov.
+26 Update:	Now compatible with Weapon and Armor Fixes 4.0, minimal changes were needed.
 	-	Forwrad all Worldspace edits from DLC and unofficial pathes
 	-	Forward all Cell edits from DLC and unofficial patches
 	-	Forward all Region edits from the DLC and unofficial patches